Natasha-73/monster-game/README.md

 If you don't have Python installed on your machine, you can download it here: https://www.python.org/downloads/release/python-370/

-Instructions on obtaining the Pygame can be found here: https://www.pygame.org/wiki/GettingStarted
+Instructions on obtaining the Pygame module can be found here: https://www.pygame.org/wiki/GettingStarted

 Go to the green code button on this repository page and click download zip file.